-Jay Peak located in the Northeast Kingdom (err...boondocks) of Northern Vermont, is know for four things which are:
+Jay Peak located in the Northeast Kingdom (err...boondocks) of Northern Vermont, is know for three things which are:

 Prodigious amounts of snow

 Jay Peak, is located in an area of northern Vermont known as the Northeast Kingdom and is a short 15-minute drive from the Canadian border.
 Jay Peak is synonymous with snow, hardcore skiing and investment fraud.
 Let’s look at each separately.